alexxromero/kwak_wavelets/examples/README.md

 # KWAK Examples

-This folder contains the sample code used to generate the examples.
-To generate the data files, run
+This directory contains sample code to generate the toy examples from Ref.
+[1].
+The toy distributions are:
+1. A narrow Gaussian bump
+2. A wide Gaussian bump
+3. A  bump-dip combination
+4. An oscillatory pattern with a shifted starting point

+To generate the data files, run:

     python generate_examples.py

-The examples are based on the distribytion of the diphoton invarient mass for spin-0 selection found in HEPData table 9.

-This will create the following files:
-- **Wide.csv** : Wide bump signal on top of a diphoton background distribution.
-- **Narrow.csv** : Narrow bump signal on top of a diphoton background distribution.
- - **BumpDip.csv** : Narrow bump and a dip on top of a diphoton background distribution.
-- **KK.csv** : Kalusa-Klein-like oscillations on top of a diphoton background distribution.
-- **Null.csv** : Diphoton background distribution.

 The data files contain the following columns:
+:: Nevents ::                      Number of events per bin
+:: Hypothesis ::                 Flat background hypothesis
+:: Generating Function ::  Signal added to the flat background hypothesis

+In addition, the code to generate the Kaluza-Klein-like distribution is also provided.
+To generate the data file, run:

+    python generate_KK_examples.py

+This will generate the file "KK.csv" with the Kaluza-Klen-like distribytion and "Null.csv" with the null hypothesis.
+The columns are:

-: M(gamma gamma) [GeV] : Diphoton invariant mass.
+:: Mgg [GeV] ::    Diphoton invariant mass
-: Nevents : Number of events per bin.
+:: Nevents ::        Number of events per bin
-: Sigma : Sigma per bin.
+:: Sigma ::           Sigma per bin
-: Hypothesis : Diphoton hypothesis.
+:: Hypothesis ::   Diphoton hypothesis

-: Generating Function : ISignal added to the background hypothesis.
+To analyze these data files with KWAK, the Demo.ipynb shows how to use the package to analyze these distributions and generate plots like the ones in Ref.
+[1].

+### References
+[1] Ben G. Lillard, Tilman Plehn, Alexis Romero, Tim M. P. Tait, _Multi-scale Mining of Kinematic Distributions with Wavelets_.